 Our mission

-The activities of the department range from the farmer to the consumer, from the farm to global markets, through all phases of producing, processing and marketing of farm, food and bio-based products.
-Agriculture is also a shared jurisdiction in Canada, and the department works closely with provincial and territorial governments in the development and delivery of policies and programs.
+The Department supports the sector from the farmer to the consumer, from the farm to global markets, through all phases of producing, processing and marketing of farm, food and agri-based products.
+Agriculture is a shared jurisdiction in Canada, and the Department works closely with provincial and territorial governments in the development and delivery of policies, programs and services.

-Agriculture and Agri-Food Canada's mandate is based upon the Department of Agriculture and Agri-Food Act.
-The department is also responsible for the administration of several other Acts such as the Canadian Agricultural Loans Act.
+AAFC's mandate is based upon the Department of Agriculture and Agri-Food Act.
+The Minister is also responsible for the administration of several other Acts such as the Canadian Agricultural Loans Act.

 While the Canadian Food Inspection Agency reports to the Minister of Health, the Minister of Agriculture and Agri-Food is responsible for the Canadian Food Inspection Agency's non-food safety activities, including economic and trade issues, consumer protection, as well as animal health and plant protection work.